robertmuth/Cwerg/FE/Docs/ast.md

 ## Macro Node Details

 ### EphemeralList
-Only exist temporarily after a replacement strep

-    will removed (flattened) in the next cleanup list
+Only exist in the context of macro parameters:
+       STMT_LIST, EXPR_LIST, EXPR_LIST_REST
+       and is not used after macro expansion

 Fields: